Local MAP Sampling for Diffusion Models: Experiments

 \textbf{Ablation studies}. \cref{fig:metrics_ablation} presents ablation studies on optimization steps across different diffusion steps.
 The best performance is typically observed at NFE = 200–500, where increasing the number of optimization steps per diffusion step. yields notable improvements.
 Compared to the baseline SITCOM (600 NFEs with gradient computation through the U-Net), LMAPS attains similar performance while requiring substantially fewer computational resources.
-We report runtime comparisons for various methods on Deblurring task in \cref{tab:runtime} (\cref{app:runtime}).
+We report runtime comparisons for various methods on Deblurring task in \cref{tab:runtime} (Appendix~\ref{app:runtime}).

 \textbf{Image restoration}.
 In \cref{tab:noisy_gaussian}, we present quantitative results for image restoration tasks on FFHQ and ImageNet datasets.
-The table covers 10 tasks, 3 restoration quality metrics, and 2 datasets, totaling 60 results.
-LMAPS achieves the best performance in 49 out of 60 cases.
-Generally, LMAPS demonstrates superior performance than DAPS for most of the tasks with less computational cost.
+The table covers 10 tasks, \rebuttal{4 restoration quality metrics}, and 2 datasets, totaling \rebuttal{80} results.
+LMAPS achieves the best performance in 43 out of 60 cases for PSNR, SSIM, and LPIPS. \rebuttal{Compared with the closely related DMAP baseline, LMAPS consistently improves distortion metrics on representative FFHQ tasks, including SR ($30.74$ vs. $28.56$ PSNR), box inpainting ($25.02$ vs. $22.37$), random inpainting ($34.51$ vs. $32.43$), and Gaussian deblurring ($30.88$ vs. $26.83$), with similar trends on ImageNet.
+The added FID evaluation is more nuanced: DMAP is better in some cases such as SR, while LMAPS is better in others such as inpainting and HDR, reflecting the trade-off between reconstruction fidelity and distribution-level similarity.} Generally, LMAPS demonstrates superior performance than DAPS for most of the tasks with less computational cost.
 LMAPS improves $>$ 2dB PSNR across motion deblurring, JPEG restoration and quantization tasks.

 \textbf{Scientific inverse problems}.
 In \cref{tab:scientific_inverse}, we report quantitative results of solving scientific inverse problems: Linear Inverse Scattering (LIS), CS-MRI, Black Hole Imaging.
 LMAPS demonstrates the best PSNR across all tasks, improved more than 1.5 dB PSNR for 3 LIS tasks.